 • Graduate Certificate in Licensed Professional Counseling – Those with advanced degrees in related fields who want to enter counseling may wish to complete a graduate certificate.
 Many certificates are offered online and take less than a year to finish.

 • Doctorate Degree – Generally speaking, a doctorate degree is not needed to work as a licensed professional counselor.
-Students may seek to earn a Ph.D. to improve their knowledge of the counseling field.
+Students may seek to earn a counseling Ph.D. to improve their knowledge of the counseling field.
 A doctorate also allows a licensed professional counselor to teach at the college level.
 Doctorates are commonly four to five years of commitment plus clinicals.

 Step 2: Become Licensed as a Professional Counselor